 Because of how common it is for someone with alcoholism to also have at least one accompanying mental illness, treatment for dual diagnosis happens frequently.
 Symptoms of mental health disorders and side effects of substance abuse are often worsened by one another, making it important to assess, identify and treat mental health disorders concurrently.

 Even after inpatient rehab or outpatient care in Orange County, CA has ended, it’s important for people to stay on top of their recovery.
-Many transition into continuing care services, which can include regular meetings with a support worker, or alumni services.
+Many clients transition into continuing care services, which can include regular meetings with a support worker, or alumni services.
 Many facilities offer community services to help with transport, housing, and job opportunities so that a full recovery can continue long after a person has left formal treatment.

-What Happens in a Dana Point, California Alcohol Rehab?
+What Happens in Orange County Alcohol Rehab?

 Alcohol Rehab Programs in Orange County